jborgers/PMD-jPinpoint-rules/README.md

 - If you want a short description on a violation: hover over a violation title to get a popup with a description.

-- If you want more details on a violation: right click and choose 'Details' to get to the documentation page with problem and solution details.
+- Documentation on a violation is shown on the right hand side after clicking a violation.
+More details of the problem and solution are shown with right clicking 'Details'.

 ## Eclipse with PMD Plugin